heinrichschiller/heinerCMS/README.md

 # heinerCMS Alpha
-heinerCMS ist eine kleine CMS Software die in HTML, JavaScript und PHP geschrieben ist.

-Die Software ist im Alpha-Stadium und soll noch nicht produktiv genutzt werden, weil es noch wenige Sicherheitsmaßnahmen enthält.
-Zum BEispiel ist das Login unverschlüsselt und rein rudimäntär.

-Die Software ist Open Source, d.h. jeder darf die Software zu Lernzwecken nutzen und erweitern.
+heinerCMS is a small and simple Web-CMS written in HTML, CSS, JavaScript and PHP.

+This software is in an early state.
+Please don't use it for production work, because the software is not secure.

+This Software is Open Source.
+The licence is MIT.

+##Features

+* easy creation of articles

 ##Ziel

-Ich beabsichtige die Software später auf meiner Domäne zu installieren und zu nutzen.
+Ich beabsichtige die Software später produktiv auf meiner Domäne zu installieren und zu nutzen.

-Systemanforderungen:
+Requirenments:

-XAMPP mit PHP 7.0 oder höher
+XAMPP with PHP 7.1 or higher

-oder
+or

-LAMP mindestens mit PHP 7.0, PHP-Module: simplexml, pdo-mysql, pdo-sqlite
+LAMP with PHP 7.1, PHP-Module: simplexml, pdo-mysql, pdo-sqlite